RandallKeur/udemy-python/README.md

 ### Description:

-This repo covers the [Udemy course][link-to-course] for 100 days of Python.
+This repo covers the [Udemy course][udemy-course] for 100 days of Python.
 There are new challenges every day on the course and this repo covers my implementations of those challenges.